deezyfg/code-haven/README.md

 1. Visit the [Judge0 CE API on RapidAPI] (https://rapidapi.com/judge0-official/api/judge0-ce).
 2. Sign in to your RapidAPI account or create a new one if you don't have an existing account.
-3. On the Judge0 CE API page, review the available pricing plans and select the one that best suits your needs.
+3. Review the available pricing plans on the Judge0 CE API page and select the one that best suits your needs.
 4. Click the `"Subscribe"` button for your chosen plan.
 5. After subscribing, you will be redirected to a new page.
 6. Look for a field labeled `"X-RapidAPI-Key"` with a value next to it.
 This value is your RapidAPI secret key.